irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

     * N of Compton phantom

-    * Total energy deposited for each rsector
+    * Total energy deposited for each rsector (511 keV)

     * Find first interaction per sector and fill with